 A well-structured will should include several key components:

-• Appointment of Executors: Choosing trustworthy individuals to manage your estate.
+- Appointment of Executors: Choosing trustworthy individuals to administer your estate and carry out your wishes.

-• Beneficiary Designations: Clearly stating who will inherit your assets.
+- Beneficiary Designations: Clearly stating who will inherit your assets and in what proportions.

 Updating Your Will as Circumstances Change

-Regularly reviewing your will ensures that it remains relevant and effective in achieving your estate planning goals.
+Regularly reviewing your will — ideally every 3-5 years or after any significant life event — ensures that it remains relevant and effective in achieving your estate planning goals.

-By making a will and keeping it updated, married couples can ensure that their estate is managed according to their wishes, minimizing the risk of disputes and reducing the burden of marital exemption inheritance tax.
+By making a will and keeping it updated, married couples can ensure that their estate is managed according to their wishes, minimising the risk of disputes and making the most of available inheritance tax exemptions and reliefs.

 Understanding Tax Liabilities Upon Death

 When a spouse passes away, understanding the tax liabilities upon death is crucial for the surviving partner to manage the estate effectively.
-As part of married couple inheritance tax planning, it’s essential to grasp how these liabilities are calculated and the responsibilities that come with them.
+As part of inheritance tax planning for married couples, it’s essential to grasp how these liabilities are calculated and the responsibilities that come with them.

 How Inheritance Tax is Calculated